DataDog/integrations-core/ambari/README.md

 ## Data Collected

-If host metrics collection is enabled with `collect_host_metrics` this integration collects for every host in every cluster the following system metrics:
+This integration collects metrics for every host in every cluster the following system metrics:

 * boottime
 * cpu